In this example we will show how to create a plugin instruments and effects and connect them using MIDI and audio connections.

 Now we want to enhance the sound of our instrument plugin by adding an effect plugin to our signal chain, in this case we have chosen the Reverb plugin, also from the CALF plugin suite.
 We create the plugin in the exact same way we created the instrument plugin, by specifying its URI:

-Now we use the effect plugin's connect method to make the audio connections between the output of the instrument and the input of the effect.
-Note there will be two audio connections in this case because both plugins are stereo, the connect method will create both connections:
+Now we use the connection operator to make the audio connections between the output of the instrument and the input of the effect.
+Note there will be two audio connections in this case because both plugins are stereo, the connection operator will create both connections:

 At this point we can play MIDI notes on the instrument and audio would flow into the reverb effect but we would still not hear anything - the effect plugin's audio outputs are not connected to anything.